 About me

 My research primarily focuses on syntax and morphology.
-One of my ongoing projects focuses on how nominal arguments are represented and licensed in (non-)thematic domains.
+A theoretical framework I adopt is Distributed Morphology.
+One of my ongoing projects focuses on how nominal arguments are represented and licensed in syntax.
 I also examine the syntactic size of (non-)derived nominals by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.

-My research also focuses on evaluating large language models (and human participants) on tasks related to linguistic dependencies, including, but not limited to, agreement, anaphor binding, control, and politeness.
-My research so far suggests that large language models do not fully recognize these linguistic dependencies.
-I am also interested in how language models handle low-resource and typologically diverse languages.
+My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies, including, but not limited to, agreement, anaphor binding, control, and politeness.
+I am also interested in how LMs handle low-resource and typologically diverse languages.

 Research interests